Maryland State Personnel Standards

 Licensure Specific Curriculum/Coursework Content and Professional Education Courses.
 The requirements for a generic special education infant/primary and elementary/middle certificate are that the applicant shall have a bachelor's or higher degree from an Institute for Higher Education and: (1) 3 semester hours in historical, philosophical, and legal foundations of special education; (2) 6 semester hours in human growth and development emphasizing normal growth and development patterns; (3) 9 semester hours in assessment, diagnosis, and prescriptive techniques emphasizing formal and informal assessment procedures, administration, interpretation, and appropriate programming, including 3 semester hours at the appropriate age/grade level; (4) 18 semester hours in curriculum and methodology of instruction at the infant/primary and elementary/middle level including the following: (a) 3 semester hours in processes and acquisition of reading skills; (b) 3 semester hours in best practices in reading instruction that include the cuing systems of graphophonics, semantics, and syntactics; (c) 3 semester hours in the use of reading assessment data to improve instruction; (d) 3 semester hours in materials for teaching reading in order to gain literary experience, to perform a task, and to read for information; and (e) 6 semester hours specific to special education at the appropriate age/grade level; (5) 3 semester hours in communications skills emphasizing human relations, parent counseling, parent conferencing, and communications.

 Licensure Require Specific Field or Clinical Work?
-6 semester hours in practicum at the appropriate age/grade level.
+Practicum at the appropriate age/grade level, or 1 year of satisfactory, full-time teaching experience in special education at the appropriate age/ grade level.

 Family Therapist